ministryofjustice/analytics-platform-ops/README.md

 # Create a new workspace - 'workspace' and 'environment' are interchangeable concepts here
 terraform workspace new $ENVNAME

-# Create vars file with config values for this environment - refer to existing .tfvars files for reference
+# Create vars file with config values for this environment - refer to existing .tfvars files for reference (or create one using the variable names listed in platform/variables.tf)
 cp vars/alpha.tfvars vars/$ENVNAME.tfvars
 vim vars/$ENVNAME.tfvars
 ```